 Since 1994, August 9th in South Africa is known as National Women’s Day.
-It’s a public holiday commemorating the march of 20,000 South African women on August 9, 1956 against apartheid movement restrictions requiring Africans to carry “passes“.
+It’s a public holiday commemorating the march of 20,000 South African women on August 9, 1956 against apartheid restrictions requiring Africans to carry “passes“.

 Many of the women had their babies and young children with them.
 Those who were nannies for white families brought their white charges along.
-Protestors composed a special song in honor of the march – Wathint’Abafazi Wathint’imbokodo – which means “Now you have touched the women, you have struck a rock.”
+Protestors composed a special song for the march – Wathint’Abafazi Wathint’imbokodo – which means “Now you have touched the women, you have struck a rock.”
 Fifty-five years later South Africans refer to the song as “You strike a woman, you strike a rock.”
 The march and song represent the courage and strength of South African women.

 The current mayor of Cape Town is Patricia de Lille.
 In 2003, she founded the Independent Democrats, a South African political party.
 In 2010, the party merged with the Democratic Alliance “as part of a plan to challenge the governing African National Congress (ANC)”.
 In 2014, the Independent Democrats disbanded as a separate political organization.